 Installing Drip Edge

 Now that you know where to install a roof drip edge, you can install.
 To see how the pros install, please watch the video below:

 Water Under Shingles is Damaging

-If water now gets under the shingles, it can possibly cause short-term staining and long-term deterioration of the lowest edge of the roof deck and along the top of the fascia board.
-Prolonged existence of this condition can also affect the ends of the roof joists or trusses used to attach the fascia board.
+If water now gets under the shingles, it can cause short-term staining and long-term deterioration of the lowest edge of the roof deck and along the top of the fascia board.
+The prolonged existence of this condition can also affect the ends of the roof joists or trusses used to attach the fascia board.

 This should point out to builders to specify, install, and insist on adequate metal drip edge to give residential clients the most value for a relatively low-cost item.
 It is ironic that contractors who leave out the metal drip edge in an effort to save money lessen the long-term value of a home.
 It is an issue whose absence and significant side effects may take years to discover.
 But, in all fairness to the consumer, it is an item that should be included to prove a quality installation.

 As you can see, roof edges are essential.
 Follow these tips to make sure yours is in the best shape.